hannesortmeier/tastefinder/README.md

 location.
 Leveraging the power of modern technologies, TasteFinder provides a seamless and intuitive user experience, making the search for your next dining experience a breeze.

+Disclaimer: At the moment, TasteFinder.de only works for the following cities:

+- Berlin
+- Hamburg
+- Cologne
+- Munich
+- Frankfurt
+- Münster
+- Emsdetten

 ## Getting Started

 To get started with TasteFinder, clone the repository and follow the instructions in the individual paragraphs for